Covid 19 Parent/Carer Information & FAQs

 What will the school be doing to keep my child safe when they are in school?

-- Frequent hand washing through the day;
+- Frequent hand washing through the day, sanitising equipment will remain available in classrooms;

 What check will you have in place for infection control?

-Pupils will have their temperature checked remotely on arrival.
-We will expect parents/carers to notify us of any illness in their child or wider family.
+Whilst the school is not responsible for contacting tracing from August 16th, we will expect parents/carers to notify us of any illness in their child or wider family.
 Pupils’ health and wellbeing will be monitored by their teacher throughout the day.

 What happen if the teacher exhibits symptoms of Covid 19?